dekibeki/docker-redis/README.md

 where your tag is the name of the docker container e.g. josip/docker. !!!Important do not forget the ".(dot)" at the end.

 This will take some time depending on your network connection.
 Docker uses PORT 6379 to communicate.
+First run the redis:

+- $ docker run {your tag}

 You can test if the redis is active as follows:

-- $ ./test-redis.sh ????
-TODO Joseph I could not get this to work can you tell me exactly what this value is.
-I also want to set and get some data to running instance.
-Please provide info to that. you might use something like [redic-cli](http://redis.io/topics/rediscli). also there is an intersting article here ti use --link between multiple containers see https://docs.docker.com/engine/examples/running_redis_service/

-you should receive the following

-???? write me what needs to be received.
+- $ ./test-redis.sh {hostname}

+hostname is the hostname of where redis is running.
+This script requires telnet, which can be installed with "yum install telnet -y" if it is not present on the system

+you should receive output from the redis server as if you had run the INFO command.
+Refer to https://redis.io/commands/INFO for what this command returns